seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 mar.

 **Nurse**
-By my troth, it is well said; ‘for himself to mar,’
+By my troth, it is well said; 'for himself to mar,'
-quoth a’?
+quoth a'?
 Gentlemen, can any of you tell me where I
 may find the young Romeo?

 **ROMEO**